 This pair style does not support the pair_modify tail option for adding long-range tail corrections to energy and pressure.

 This pair style writes its information to binary restart files, so pair_style and pair_coeff commands do not need to be specified in an input script that reads a restart file.

 This style is part of the ASPHERE package.
 It is only enabled if LAMMPS was built with that package.
-See the Making LAMMPS section for more info.
+See the Build package doc page for more info.